Trump has vowed to free Jimmy Lai. A Hong Kong court is about to decide the media mogul’s fate

 In his landmark trial, Lai stands accused of two counts of colluding with foreign forces – a crime punishable by life in prison under the 2020 national security law imposed by Beijing – and a separate sedition charge.
 He has pleaded not guilty to all charges.

-On Friday, a Hong Kong court was set to begin hearing closing arguments from both defense and prosecutors after a day’s delay due to a major rainstorm.
-The hearings – which are expected to last multiple days – pave the way for a verdict that will decide Lai’s fate – and test Trump’s resolve to make good on his pledge while trying to clinch a trade deal with Chinese leader Xi Jinping.
+On Friday, a Hong Kong court is set to hear closing arguments from both defense and prosecutors after a day’s delay due to a major rainstorm.
+The hearing – which is expected to last multiple days – paves the way for a verdict that will decide Lai’s fate – and test Trump’s resolve to make good on his pledge while trying to clinch a trade deal with Chinese leader Xi Jinping.

 Asked about Lai in a Fox News radio interview on Thursday, Trump appeared less certain about the result, but vowed to do everything he can.